klaytn/klaytn-service-sdk/packages/oracles-starter-kit/chainlink/README.md

 > You can also use a `MNEMONIC` instead of a `PRIVATE_KEY` environment variable by uncommenting the section in the `hardhat.config.js`, and commenting out the `PRIVATE_KEY` line.
 However this is not recommended.

-For other networks like mainnet and polygon, you can use different environment variables for your RPC URL and your private key.
+For mainnet, you can use different environment variables for your RPC URL and your private key.
 See the `hardhat.config.js` to learn more.

 3. Get some Baobab Testnet KLAY and LINK
 Go to the [Klaytn faucets](https://baobab.wallet.klaytn.foundation/faucet) to get some KLAY.